Skip to content

 Criterion Requirement

-Format Written instrument, signed by a registered director, specifying the delegate's identity and scope of authority
+Format Written instrument, signed by a registered director or the board, specifying the delegate's identity and scope of authority

 Validity Must include start date, expiry date, and any monetary limits

-Cross-check Signatory must match the company extract; delegator must be a current director
+Cross-check Signatory must match the corporate registry extract; delegator must be a current director

 Common pitfalls.
 A power of attorney signed by a former director is void.
 An unlimited power of attorney (no monetary cap, no expiry) is atypical and warrants enhanced scrutiny.
-Always verify the delegator's current status against the company extract.
+Always verify the delegator's current status against the corporate registry extract.

 6. Annual Financial Statements